flmngco/git-worktree-helper/README.md

 ### Parent Strategy

-Creates a parent container that holds both your main repository and all its worktrees:
+Creates a parent container that holds both your main repository and all its worktrees. **This requires moving your existing repository into a new structure**:

 ```
-~/projects/myrepo-parent/    # Container directory
+~/projects/myrepo-parent/    # New container directory
-├── main/                    # Your main repository (renamed)
+├── main/                    # Your repo MOVED here (was at ~/projects/myrepo)
-└── worktrees/              # All worktrees
+└── worktrees/               # All worktrees go here
     ├── feature-auth/
     ├── feature-payments/
     └── bugfix-header/
 ```

 **How it works:**
+- Creates a new parent container directory
+- **Your main repository must be moved** from its original location (e.g., `~/projects/myrepo`) into the `main/` subdirectory
+- All worktrees are grouped in the `worktrees/` subdirectory
 - Everything related to the project lives in one parent directory
-- Main repo typically lives in a `main/` subdirectory
-- All worktrees grouped in `worktrees/` subdirectory

 **Pros:**
 - Everything is self-contained in one directory